Germany: Far-right demo broken up near Leipzig Pride event – DW – 08/17/2024

 The participants of the far-right rally showed "typical assembly behavior, and partly aggressive or militant behavior" upon arrival, police added.

-The neo-Nazi protest was dispersed after a short time.
+The neo-Nazi rally was dispersed after a short time.
 Several hundred participants were detained temporarily "to carry out all criminal procedural measures," Saxony police said.

-The protesters were subjected to identity checks and searched for dangerous objects.
+The rallygoers were subjected to identity checks and searched for dangerous objects.

 Pride march draws thousands

-Saturday's Pride rally in Leipzig drew a crowd of up to 19,000 people, police wrote on X. The protesters gathered in Augustusplatz, a large square in the east end of the city.
+Meanwhile, Saturday's Pride event in Leipzig drew a crowd of up to 19,000 people, police wrote on X. The attendees gathered in Augustusplatz, a large square in the east end of the city.

 Senior German politicians and LGBT+ community leaders turned out in support, including Katrin Göring-Eckardt, the Vice President of the Bundestag and the Federal Government's Queer Commissioner Sven Lehmann.